 Van Buren will always be remembered as a four-time NFL rushing champion and the heart of the offense that brought back to back NFL Championships to Philadelphia in 1948 and 1949.
 He rushed for over 1,000 yards twice in 12 game seasons and was also a very good defensive player in the secondary.
 He was inducted into the Hall of Fame in 1965.

 “Concrete Charlie” was the last of the 60-minute men and what’s truly amazing about Bednarik was that he was an All-Pro at both linebacker and center, a feat we’ll never see again.
-He was one of the toughest players in the history of the NFL and was instrumental in bringing a World Championship to Philadelphia, like Steve Van Buren did in the late 1940’s, which has to elevate them above the rest of the players listed here.
+He was one of the toughest players in the history of the NFL and was instrumental in bringing a World Championship to Philadelphia as Steve Van Buren did in the late 1940s, which has elevated them above the rest of the players listed here.

 Read Mike Goodpaster’s article on Bednarik here for lots more on his great career.

 Honorable Mentions – Seth Joyner, Eric Allen, Jerome Brown, Brian Westbrook, Randall Cunningham, and Mike Quick.

 If you enjoy hearing from the legends of pro sports, then be sure to tune into “The Grueling Truth” sports shows, “Where the legends speak”

 Players must be 21 years of age or older or reach the minimum age for gambling in their respective state and located in jurisdictions where online gambling is legal.
 Please play responsibly.
 Bet with your head, not over it.
 If you or someone you know has a gambling problem, and wants help, call or visit: (a) the Council on Compulsive Gambling of New Jersey at 1-800-Gambler or www.800gambler.org; or (b) Gamblers Anonymous at 855-2-CALL-GA or www.gamblersanonymous.org.